Castcs/hpc/hw1/README.md

 ## Version control

 This is a Git repository.
-We _highly_ recommend creating your own GitHub repo to track your changes and/or collaborate with your teammates if an assignment is team based.
-HW1 is not team-based, but starting a Github page is a very good practice.
+ECU _highly_ recommends creating your own GitHub repo for your classes.
+This can be used to track your changes and/or collaborate with your teammates if an assignment is team based.
+Note: HW1 is not team-based, but starting a Github page is a very good practice.

 Follow these steps to set up your own github project area: